Churchill's Bodyguard:

 In World War Two, he would become a key member of Winston Churchill's bodyguard

-William Bertrude Edwardson was born in November 1894 near Manchester.
+William Bertrude Edwardson was born in November 1894.
 His father was from Malpas, and he was a cousin of John Hooley Edwardson.
-There he spent the first 18 years of his life, going to school before starting work as a bleacher nearby.
-It was a conventional start to life that belied the adventurous turn which was to come.
+The family lived in Heywood near Manchaster, and there he spent his first 18 years, going to school before starting work as a bleacher nearby.
+It was a conventional start that belied the adventurous turn which was to come.

 In 1912 William, bored with life in Manchester, left home and joined the Royal Marines, hungering to get more out of life.
-The gamble paid off—his photo shows a tall, robust young man who likely thrived in the demanding world of the ‘bootnecks.
+The gamble paid off—his photo from the time shows a tall, robust young man who likely thrived in the notoriously demanding world of the ‘bootnecks'.

-William survived Gallipoli and the war.
-Returning home to Lancashire, he married in 1922 and built a career as a medical nurse.
+William survived Gallipoli and the war; he served with the Royal Marines until 1920.
+Returning home to Lancashire, he married in 1922 and built a career as a medical orderly, becoming a Senior Charge Nurse.
 Like millions of others, he no doubt tried to leave the horrors of war behind.

 But war would come knocking once more.
-In 1940, with the Second World War kicking into gear, William was contacted by the Prime Minister's office.
-As both a battle-hardened ex-Marine and experienced nurse, he had been identified as an ideal bodyguard and orderly for Britain's new leader, Winston Churchill.
-William accepted and served in this capacity throughout the war.
+In 1939 William, a member of the Voluntary Reserve, found himself back in uniform manning Ack-Ack guns and search-lights.
+That was until 1942, when William was contacted by the Prime Minister's office.
+As both a battle-hardened ex-Marine and experienced senior nurse, he had been identified as an ideal bodyguard and orderly for Britain's Prime Minister, Winston Churchill, who was not in the best of health.
+William accepted and served in this capacity for the rest of the war.

-After the war he returned to Lancashire once more, done with adventure for good.
-William resumed his career until retirement.
-He thought well of Churchill, and while acknowledging criticism levelled at his former boss, he described him respectfully as 'a proper English gentleman' who put his country first.
-He exchanged Christmas cards with Churchill until the latter's' death in 1965.
+After the war, William returned to Lancashire once more, done with adventure for good, and resumed his nursing career until retirement.
+He exchanged Christmas cards with Churchill until the latter's death in 1965.

-William Bertrude Edwardson lived out his days in Clitheroe, Lancashire, at the northern edge of the traditional Edwardson heartland.
+William Bertrude Edwardson lived out his days in Whalley, Lancashire, at the northern edge of the traditional Edwardson heartland.
 He died in 1979.
-An interview recorded in his later years reveals a modest man—reserved in speech, yet possessed of a quiet gravity and resolution of opinion.
+His memoirs reveal a modest man—reserved in speech, yet possessed of a quiet gravity and resolution of opinion.
 He seems to have shunned any publicity which might have resulted from his service.
 Nonetheless, his story is told here with pride, and respect.

 William Bertrude Edwardson shown in his Royal Marines uniform circa.
 1914, with some of his siblings